Back |

 TIPS:

-Visual Check: Egg yolks should stand proud, while the whites should be slightly opaque, and firm, not runny.
+Visual Check: Egg yolks should stand proud while the whites should be slightly opaque, firm, and not runny.

-Hope this helps you on your hunt for a good egg, and who doesn’t want that, right?
+Hope this helps on your hunt for a good egg, and who doesn’t want that, right?
 Eggs-actly!